 Do you have any leaks in your budget?
 If you are consistently wondering where you money is going, and why you seem to run out during the month, you may have a spending leak.
 It is important to find the leak and plug it so that your money doesn’t just disappear each month.
+Finding the leaks can help you stop dipping into your savings each month.
 Everyone has different leaks, and you may be surprised at what your major leak is.

 First, you need to track your spending habits in order to find out where the budget leak is.
 This is a simple process.
 Simply write down everything that you spend over the period of a month.
 If you use a financial software program, you should be able to run a report of what you have spent in the last month, which will allow you see what categories you have spent the most on each month.
 Using a good budgeting system such as budgeting software can make this step easier.

 Next, you should compare the amount that you have spent each month to the amount that you have budgeted.
 If you find you have great discrepancies, you have found your budget leak.
 You need to ask yourself if the amounts in your budget are actually realistic or not.
 For example, you may find that you need to raise the amount in your grocery budget or the amount you spend on gasoline each month.

 Then, you should ask yourself why you are overspending in that category each month.
 Finding the reason for the budget leak will help you fix it.
 For example, you may not have enough money to cover the rising cost of gas and groceries.
 Or you may overspend on the weekends when you go shopping with your friends, and buy stuff even when you are not planning on it.
 You may find that the drink from the convenience store on the way home from work each day adds up, and you don’t have a budget category for it.

 Ask yourself how you can stop the budget leak.
 It may be that you need to adjust your budget to allow for the higher amount or you may need to change your habits and find other ways to spend your time.
 You should look at the reasons that you spend the money and consider how your choices are affecting your long-term financial goals.